bytescale/bytescale-upload-widget/README.md

 ## 🌐 File Management API

-You can use Upload.io's [File Upload API](https://upload.io/file-upload-api) directly to achieve:
+You can use the [Upload API](https://upload.io/docs/upload-api) directly to achieve:

 - File uploading.
 - File listing.